filipvabrousek/JS-Algorithms/1 - Think.md

 * simple ML library which allows to create perceptron or use linear regression

 ## Perceptron
+* follows "feed-forward" model
+1) for every input multiply it by its weight
+2) sum all weighted inputs
+3) compute the output based on the sum passed through an activation f. (sign of the sum)

 ## Linear regression
 * we predict scores on one variable from scores on 2nd variable